venturedrake/laravel-bs4-form/README.md

 BootstrapForm, forms for Laravel 5
 ==================================

 This is a fork of Dwight Watson's Bootstrap 3 Form Builder updated re-styled to use Bootstrap 4 classes, etc. in Laravel 5 applications.
-It extends the Illuminate form builder to provide you with horizontal form groups completed with labels, error messages and appropriate class usage.
+It extends the Laravel Collective form builder to provide you with horizontal form groups completed with labels, error messages and appropriate class usage.

 ## Introduction